And say goodbye to some of my money too………………………

 Answer: I doubt it at first but I never know if I never try.
 Apparently, I CAN.

 And it was a good experience.
-This place called YAWP!
+This place is called YAWP!
 Backpackers is located a bit far from the central area in Tokyo, close to Narita airport but the place has its own character (the owner Tak is an illustrator!).
-If two of my must-have is fulfilled (comfortable & spacious bed, clean bathroom), I am good to go.
+If two of my must-haves is fulfilled (comfortable & spacious bed, clean bathroom), I am good to go.
 This is my very first experience staying in a hostel.
 I didn’t like the idea of sharing personal space (sleep, living room, kitchen, bathroom) but I realize that the reason why I didn’t like isn’t strong.
 I never tried!
-And it’s not like I want to stay in hostel 24/7.
+And it’s not like I want to stay in a hostel 24/7.